We usually have biases about where our brands came from, and who can blame shooters?

 Low Costs Come at a Cost

-If you feel CenterPoint scopes are too good to be true, then we need to emphasize that a CenterPoint scope is GREAT for ITS PRICE.
+If you feel CenterPoint scopes are too good to be true, then I need to emphasize that a CenterPoint scope is GREAT for ITS PRICE.

 Bad Lens

-Plus, not every scope of theirs has the clearest optics.
-That can make it a nightmare at long range!
+Unfortunately, not every scope of theirs has the clearest optics.
+It was kind of a nightmare for me to shoot at long ranges.

 Many CenterPoint glasses become blurry at high magnifications with their thick reticles.